Japanese knotweed may appear to die during the cold winter months, but it's probably still alive and lying dormant beneath the soil.

-As the calendar cascades from shimmering summer to auburn autumn and beyond, the temperature naturally takes a Siberian turn.
+As the calendar cascades from shimmering summer to auburn autumn and beyond, the weather naturally starts to get colder.

-In fact, as soon as the clocks go back, it’s not unusual for the temperature to drop faster than a microphone at a battle rap.
+In fact, as soon as the clocks go back, it's not unusual for the temperature to drop faster than a microphone at a rap battle.

 While the frosty cold and bitter chill can be a stark reminder that summertime has indeed been consigned to history, it does have its perks - particularly when it comes to garden weeds.